Circles

 ⇒ r = 2

 Q3.
 The radii of two concentric circles are 13 cm and 8 cm.
-PQ is a diameter of the bigger circle.
+PQ is the diameter of the bigger circle.
 QR is a tangent to the smaller circle touching it at R. Find the length PR.

 Explanation: